Joan Growe

 Joan Ruth Anderson Growe (born September 28, 1935) is an American politician who served as Secretary of State of Minnesota from 1975 to 1999.
-Known for her work to encourage voter participation, her 24-year tenure was the second longest of any secretary of state in Minnesota's history.
-In 1984, she unsuccessfully challenged Republican U.S. Senator Rudy Boschwitz, losing the election with 41% of the vote.
+Known for her work to encourage voter participation, Growe had the second-longest tenure of any secretary of state in Minnesota history, at 24 years.
+In 1984, she ran for the US Senate against the Republican incumbent, Rudy Boschwitz, losing the election with 41% of the vote.

-Growe was raised in Buffalo, Minnesota and graduated from Buffalo High School and St. Cloud State University.
+Growe was raised in Buffalo, Minnesota, and graduated from Buffalo High School and St. Cloud State University.
 On August 18, 1956, she married James E. Kerr in Buffalo.
 That marriage ended in divorce.
-On June 16, 1965, she married Glen Harry Growe in Anoka County, Minnesota.
+On June 16, 1965, she married Glen Harry Growe.

-Before running for secretary of state, Growe was a member of the Minnesota House of Representatives from 1973 to 1974, representing the old District 40A, which included portions of Hennepin County in the Twin Cities metro area.
-While in the House, she served on the Crime Prevention and Corrections, the Education, the Judiciary, and the Metropolitan and Urban Affairs committees.
+From 1973 to 1974, Growe was a member of the Minnesota House of Representatives representing the old District 40A, which included parts of Hopkins, Minnetonka, and St. Louis Park in Hennepin County.
+In the House, she served on the Crime Prevention and Corrections, Education, Judiciary, and Metropolitan and Urban Affairs Committees.